cyberark/ark-sdk-python/docs/howto/simple_commands_workflow.md

 1. Configure a profile for logging in to a tenant
 1. Log in to the tenant
-1. Run a DPA action to configure a database secret and policy
+1. Run a SIA action to configure a database secret and policy

 ## Configure profile and log in